Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: Focus to complete Solidity Intros

-**Thoughts**: I do have some vscode that I can match to the exercises to complete the certificates - Totally side tracked today with vs code and copilot, solidity scan, solidity tokens on solscan.
+**Thoughts**: I do have some VS Code that I can match to the exercises to complete the certificates - Totally side tracked today with vs code and co-pilot, solidity scan, solidity tokens on Solscan.
 Managed to not spend more than an hou on each and ended up back at React Compiler.

 ### Day 21: 4 July 2024  - Thursday

 **Today's Progress**: Refreshing with article on React Compiler and added issue for it.
-Added Lables to issues to help with my daily prioritsation as I want to get coding as soon as I can but I keep getting pulled back to where gaps in my knowledge are.
+Added Labels to issues to help with my daily prioritisation as I want to get coding as soon as I can but I keep getting pulled back to where gaps in my knowledge are.
 Stellar Challenge starts 10th July.

 **Thoughts**: I will make priority for reading on 3 different topics for next 2 weeks and this will help me feel like I am making some progress instead of going on a million tangents every day